 The menstrual cycle, which you might know as “the period,” refers to the monthly sequence of changes in the body that prepare you for pregnancy, starting with the first day of bleeding in a cycle until the first day of bleeding in the next.
 The ovulatory phase refers to the time in a menstrual cycle during which an egg is released and moves to one of the fallopian tubes—this is when the egg can be fertilized if you have unprotected intercourse.

-The Ovulatory phase occurs in the middle of your cycle, at around day 14.
-For couples interested in conceiving, intercourse should ideally occur two to three times per week soon after the cycle begins to ensure that intercourse falls within the fertile window, which is approximately one to two days prior to ovulation.
-In a 28-day cycle, this is day 11 or 12 of the menstrual cycle.
+The ovulatory phase starts in the middle of your cycle, around day 14 in a 28-day cycle.
+For couples interested in conceiving, intercourse should ideally occur two to three times per week starting a week after the cycle begins to ensure that intercourse falls within the fertile window, which is approximately one to two days prior to ovulation.
+Though your cycle may vary, in a typical 28-day cycle, this is day 11 or 12 of the menstrual cycle.

-Prior to ovulation, estrogen levels continue to rise as the dominant follicle matures.
-But then, on the day prior to ovulation, a “switch” occurs in which estrogen, which previously provided negative feedback to the pituitary gland, now causes a surge in luteinizing hormone (LH).
-The LH surge causes release of the egg from the follicle approximately 36 hours later.
-Granulosa cells surrounding the egg begin to produce progesterone, which stabilizes the endometrial lining in preparation for potential fertilization and implantation.
+Prior to ovulation, estrogen levels rise as the dominant follicle containing the egg matures.
+As estrogen levels increase, the lining of the uterus will continue to grow and thicken.
+Then, on the day prior to ovulation, a “switch” occurs and the production of estrogen slows down, which previously provided negative feedback to the pituitary gland, which causes and induces a surge in luteinizing hormone (LH).
+The LH surge causes the egg to release from the follicle approximately 36 hours later.
+Granulosa cells that surround the egg in the ovary then begin to produce progesterone, which stabilizes the endometrial lining in preparation for potential fertilization and implantation.